snsinfu/reverse-tunnel/README.md

 ./rtun
 ```

-Note: When you are using HTTPS reverse proxy the gateway URL should start with
+Note: When you are using TLS on the server the gateway URL should start with
 `wss://` instead of `ws://`.

 ## License